MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 1. __Kernel Parameters For the Squared Exponential Kernel: Length Scale and Variance__: The length controls the smoothness between the points while the Variance controls the vertical amplitude.
 A more comprehensive explanation can be found [here](https://peterroelants.github.io/posts/gaussian-process-kernels/#Exponentiated-quadratic-kernel) but in a nutshell, the length scale determines the length of the 'wiggles' in your function and the variance determines how far out the function can fluctuate.

-2. __Resolution__: Our priors are initialized as a list ranging from the min and max provided when we create the model.
+2. __Resolution__: Our priors are uniformly initialized as a list ranging from the min and max provided when we create the model.
 The resolution indicates the number of elements we'd want in the priors that'll be initialized as a uniform list.
 The code for this is as follows:

 ```fsharp
 // src/Optimization.Core/Model.fs